canjs/can-fixture/docs/types/Store.prototype.destroyInstance.md

 @description Destroy an instance in the fixture store programmatically.

-@signature `Store.destroyInstance(request, response)`
+@signature `Store.destroyInstance( record )`

   Destroy an instance in the fixture store programmatically.
 This is usually used to make sure a record exists in the store when simulating real-time services.

   ```js